Josh Hutcherson: 2011–2015: Transition to young adult and The Hunger Games blockbuster success

+After losing out on the coveted role of Spider-Man in The Amazing Spider-Man (2012), Hutcherson was depressed.
+Hutcherson said: "I got told ‘no’ which, as a teenager, was heartbreaking because I obviously wanted to be Spider-Man.
+But then, I was cast in The Hunger Games.
+That was the craziest turn of events.
+Hunger Games came out of nowhere.
+It just changed everything."
 On April 4, 2011, Lionsgate announced that 18-year-old Hutcherson had been cast as Peeta Mellark in The Hunger Games series, opposite Jennifer Lawrence as Katniss Everdeen.
 He was eager to land the role, feeling that he related to the character extremely well.
 In preparation for filming, he had to bleach his hair and gain 15 pounds.
 Lawrence, a very close friend, has always spoken highly of him as an actor; in regards to his portrayal of Peeta Mellark she stated, "He's charming, he's sweet, he's down to earth, he's normal.
 He embodies all of it and brings it all to Peeta ... he's got all those great qualities and every single one of them comes across in every line he says out loud as Peeta."
 He became known for his pranks on set, leading to an accident as he was play-fighting with Lawrence who kicked him in the head, unintentionally knocking him unconscious and giving him a concussion.
 The initial film, The Hunger Games, was released on March 23, 2012, and went on to become one of the highest-grossing films of the year.
 Hutcherson received the MTV Movie Award for "Best Male Performance".
 He was also awarded the 2012 NewNowNext award for "Next Mega Star" and the National Association of Theatre Owners's 2012 CinemaCon award for "Breakthrough Performer of the Year".
 Peter Travers of Rolling Stone described the actor's portrayal saying, "[Hutcherson] brings humor and a bruised heart to a boy who needs to mature fast."